Legislature > Frequently Asked Questions

 St. Paul, MN 55155-1606

-Specific addresses for members of the Minnesota House of Representatives and members of the Minnesota Senate are included in member profiles.
+Specific addresses for members of the Minnesota House of Representatives and members of the Minnesota Senate are available on the House and Senate web pages.

 Here are a few more tips:

-- Make an appointment.
+- Call or write to make an appointment.
 It's best to let your legislator know when you're going to be at the Capitol so he or she can arrange to spend some time with you.
-Call or write.

 - If you're calling about a specific piece of legislation, find out the House or Senate file number and status before you contact your legislator.
 For help, call House Index at 651-296-6646.